Newfane sets Four Columns meeting

 There was no additional news until last month, when Newfane Board of Liquor Control granted a liquor license for a company called Four Columns Acquisition LLC.

 State records show that company is based in Stamford, Conn.
-Its manager is Charles Mallory, who is founder and managing partner of Clearview Investment Management Inc.
+Its manager is Charles Mallory, who is founder and managing partner of Clearview Investment Management Inc., a private real estate investment firm in Stamford.

 The company has not yet commented on the Four Columns deal.
 On the zoning application, Four Columns Acquisition LLC is listed as the "pending" owner of the property.